The Meillionydd Project

 A recent GPR survey was carried out by Klaus Loecker and Ray Karl in April 2012 with a team from the Ludwig Boltzmann Institute for Archaeological Prospection Vienna.
 This produced spectacular results which have provided additional data on the structure and layout of the settlement.

 The gradiometer survey by Gwynedd Archaeological Trust.
 The 2010 trial trenches are shown in red.
-The 2011 trenches are shown in green, and the 2012-2013 trench is shown in blue.
+The 2011 trenches are shown in green, the 2012-2013 trench is shown in blue, the 2014 trenches are shown in yellow, and the 2015 trenches are shown in pink.

 The results of the GPR survey carried out in 2012 (from top left to bottom right: the raw data condensed into 30cm slices through the archaeology.
 The first image shows the raw data for the first 30cm below the topsoil).